razvantimis/frontend-national-g21/03 Week - html & css/optional-homework.md

 # [OPTIONAL] Layouting homework

+If the design is responsive then 2 point

 Implement the design using html and css.

 The font used in the layout is called "Muli".
 Use google to find it and use it in your layout.